 The price is for just the mattress.
 You’ll need your own foundation.
 You can use a platform bed, rigid boxspring (not the kind with actual springs in it), or adjustable base.
 You can also use the floor if you’d like.

-- Free shipping via UPS My Choice.
+The Sapira has free shipping via UPS My Choice.
 The mattress comes compressed in a box and delivered to your door.
-It’s then up to you to unbox and set up the mattress.
-Keep in mind though that this mattress is very heavy.
+Keep in mind though that this mattress is quite heavy.
 My queen sized sample they sent me to review weighed almost 120 pounds.
 Once it’s in place, setting it up is quick and easy; but getting it in place might take two people.

 The Sapira has a 100 night free return policy, so it’s a low risk purchase.
 You can buy it, try it out for a couple months, and if it doesn’t work, they send somebody to pick it up for you and give you a full refund.
 The old mattress is either donated or recycled, depending on what’s available in your area.
 (You do not have to send the mattress back yourself).

 After that, Sapira has a 10 year full replacement warranty against any physical defects, such as sagging.
 If the mattress sags at least an inch within 10 years, they will replace it for free (except the shipping cost).
 This is a pretty standard warranty; many of the big name brands require the mattress to sag 1.5 inches, so Sapira’s warranty is an improvement over that.